Musings regarding purpose and hope

 I wrote this entry drunk.
 One would think that someone this desperate to stop drinking would be ABLE to stop drinking.
 But after I wrote this entry, I continued to drink even harder than before.
 Things got much worse.
 This entry illustrates the insanity of alcoholism and the hopelessness it generates.
 It's a miracle that I survived three more months of that worsening desperate state to get into the rooms of Alcoholics Anonymous.

+This entry mentions that I was unable to get sober or to experience peace in my life, and I wanted to die.
+Today, I can honestly say that my life is completely turned around.
+I don't have to drink anymore.
+I have the desire to live.
 I'm learning how to be helpful to others.
 I experience serenity and contentment, even when things don't go my way.
 Alcoholics Anonymous has given me the tools I need to live a successful sober life.
 If it can do that for me, it can do it for anyone.